FraidOfWater/Exp-Image-Sorter/README.md

 On pushes upstream:

       I fear pushing upstream.
 I rewrote so much on my way, perhaps it is best as a separate fork altogether.
+      Or perhaps we will move this to a new branch upstream.

 Considerations: